Py-Contributors/Hacktoberfest-2020/README.md

 ## What Can I Contribute?

 Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code.
+You can contribute to anything from code to simple fix, new feature to grammar mistake.

 ## How to Contribute in this repo.

 Contributing to open-source is easy.

 - fork the repo
-- Upload your program written in Python/C++/Python in respective folder.
+- Improve current program by
+  - improving functionality
+  - adding new feature
+  - improving to documentation
 - push your work and Crete a PR.

 Check [How to Participate for details](/HOW_TO_PARTICIPATE.MD)